Wabinab/xenoblade-chronicles-2/src/07_a_ship.md

 ===

-Deep beneath the Cloud Sea, where blackness ensued year long, a submarine cruised with the flow.
-A mechanism opened and accepted the Monoceros, an internal pool of water it parked along.
+Deep beneath the Cloud Sea, where darkness ensued year long, a submarine cruised with the flow.
+A hatch opened and welcomed the Monoceros, an internal pool of water it parked along.

 "Welcome home, Jin."
 Malos and his blade trailed behind.